daniellockyer/daniellockyer/README.md

 You can find my blog over [here](https://daniellockyer.com) and I'm also on [X](https://x.com/daniellockyer) :star2:

-Commits + tags are signed with my SSH Key Fingerprint: `m6dXZiQ1UAqegltEcTT83uQPSZy93sf+74IAhWrJyFk` and NPM packages are published under [`daniellockyer`](https://www.npmjs.com/~daniellockyer).
+Commits + tags are signed with my SSH key fingerprint: `m6dXZiQ1UAqegltEcTT83uQPSZy93sf+74IAhWrJyFk` and NPM packages are published under [`daniellockyer`](https://www.npmjs.com/~daniellockyer).

 I am generally pretty responsive to issues, pull requests and comments, but I get hundreds of notifications per week and may have missed it.
 If you feel like I've missed something, tag my GitHub account into a comment.